Password Requirements

 PASSWORD REQUIREMENTS

-PBS’ new password requirements call for increased password length and complexity, minimum and maximum password age, and enforced password history.
+PBS’ new password requirements call for increased password length, minimum password age, and enforced password history.
 To create strong passwords, network account passwords must follow these guidelines:

-- Password Length: The minimum password length will be twelve characters.
+Password Length: The minimum password length will be fifteen characters.

 - Password History: Password history ensures that the same password is not used continuously.
 Every password associated with a user’s account must be unique and cannot be reused for an amount of time determined by this setting in conjunction with the minimum password age.